-A. Student Files

-- 1. Student files are confidential documents, and will be kept separately and properly protected according to their nature. - Any person who requests to examine them must get a written consent from the student, or it will be conducted under the provisions of the Family Educational Rights Act of 1974 and its regulations. - Student files will contain information related to the academic status of the student and any other appropriate information.
+- A. Student Files - 1.
+Student files are confidential documents, and will be kept separately and properly protected according to their nature. - 2.
+Any person who requests to examine them must get a written consent from the student, or it will be conducted under the provisions of the Family Educational Rights Act of 1974 and its regulations. - 3.
+Student files will contain information related to the academic status of the student and any other appropriate information.
 These will be maintained by the Office of the Registrar. - 4.
 Files of financial aid, admissions, medical services and other student services, if any, will be maintained in the custody of the concerned office.
 The Counseling Office will keep files of professional and personal counseling and of any other kind related to the service offered to the student. - 5.
 Disciplinary files will be maintained in the Office of the Dean of Students.

 - 6. Students have the right to review their files in the presence of a University officer with a previous written request, presented at least five workdays in advance to the corresponding office. - 7.
-The University maintains student information in the data base system.
-It will be the student's responsibility to notify any change of mailing or home address in order to keep the file updated.
+The University maintains student information in the database system.
+It is the student's responsibility to notify any change of mailing or home address, regular or cell phone number, and e-mail address in order to keep the file updated.
 Students may also update their personal information by using the online services of Inter Web. - 8.
-Students may see their grades in the University information system.
-Access to this information will be protected and controlled.

-B. Emergency Management Plan
+Students may see their grades in the University Information System.
+Access to this information will be protected and controlled. - B. Emergency Management Plan